-Behavioral Economics: Part ISubmitted by Berk Cleveland Rathmell Wealth Strategies LLC. on December 17th, 2018
+Behavioral Economics: Part ISubmitted by BCR Wealth Strategies on December 17th, 2018

 Economics entered its modern sense in the nineteenth century, but economic thought certainly started long before that.
 However, economists almost always started from the assumption that people would do what was in their own best interest.
 In the last 20 or 30 years, some economists started to question this assumption.
 From this was born the subject of behavioral economics, also known as behavioral finance.
 Behavioral economists defined several types of fallacies people carry with them when investing and they all lead to adverse economic behavior on their part, and thus poorer investment results than they otherwise deserve.
 Some of these are discussed in this blog and will be continued in Part II.